-Full service distributors are companies that provide a variety of services on behalf of traditional or well-established authors and publishers with a proven sales record.
+Full-service distributors are companies that provide a variety of services on behalf of traditional or well-established authors and publishers with a proven sales record.
 These services can range from sales representation directly into stores, libraries and wholesalers, warehousing, order fulfillment and back end office functions such as paying royalties and doing collections.
 Examples of these companies are Ingram Publisher Services (IPS), Publishers Group West (PGW), Independent Publishing Group (IPG) and Midpoint to name just a few.
-Some specialize in genre specific, academic or religious content.
-Typically a new indie author or publisher will not have sufficient sales to support full service distribution partnerships.
+Some specialize in genre-specific, academic or religious content.
+Typically a new indie author or publisher will not have sufficient sales to support full-service book distribution partnerships.

 With IngramSpark, print on demand (POD) is tied directly to Ingram’s global network to make for a seamless and inexpensive way to distribute your print books.
 With no inventory on hand, books are manufactured (POD) or distributed (eBook) as retailers place orders.
-The publisher is paid for the sale minus the cost of printing (POD only) so there’s no up-front inventory costs other than a nominal fee to setup your title in the IngramSpark platform.
+The publisher is paid for the sale minus the cost of printing (POD only) so there are no up-front inventory costs other than a nominal fee to set up your title in the IngramSpark platform.

 The reason distribution is so important for indie author/publishers is that most booksellers and certainly libraries would rather not order a single title directly from the author/publisher because it’s just not manageable.
 It’s far more convenient and beneficial for retailers and libraries to order from a single supplier.
 This is exactly the role that Ingram plays in the industry—it is the central hub of the very complex publishing wheel between publishers and retailers.

-IngramSpark also encourages publishers to place orders for their own books so that they can be shipped to them or drop shipped directly to their customer.
-This is known as a “publisher direct or dropship order”.
-In the case of these orders the author/publisher only pays print and shipping fees (no discount is applied).
+IngramSpark also encourages publishers to place orders for their own books so that they can be shipped to them or drop-shipped directly to their customers.
+This is known as a “publisher direct or drop-ship order”.
+In the case of these orders, the author/publisher only pays print and shipping fees (no discount is applied).
 The beauty of this service is that author/publishers don’t need to worry about inventory or have books stacked in their garage.
 They don’t have to invest in packing supplies or be burdened with packing orders on dining room tables.
 Anyone who has packed books on their dining room table as I have, knows why I smile as I type this.

 Share your questions in the comments below, so we can address them in forthcoming posts.

 Want to see a big jump in your book sales?
 BookWorks has resources to help you sell more so you can focus on the important things like writing your next book.
-When you sign up for any one of our memberships you gain access to exclusive resources and marketing strategies tailored to meet your needs.
 Sign up HERE.